 The first time I called Sabrina Ellis of Sweet Spirit and A Giant Dog, she didn’t answer her phone.
 Instead, I sat through a few rings in order to leave a message, but was only greeted with a “Sorry, this mailbox is full” alert.
 My voicemail box has never been full; it will never be full.
-I jokingly texted a friend, who is a fan, that this must be the sign of a rock star: a phone constantly buzzing, which must be avoided at all costs.
+I jokingly texted a former friend, who is a fan, that this must be the sign of a rock star: a phone constantly buzzing, which must be avoided at all costs.
 Ellis called back about 10 minutes later, and apologetically said she was on another interview, where the interviewee may or may not have made an off-handed and slightly racist joke.
 Bingo: she was obviously in demand.
 “Rock star,” I thought.
 But I didn’t just think it.
 I said it out loud.

 “You might think it’s a sign of being in demand, but it’s more of a sign of being the rock ‘n’ roll type,” Ellis says.
 “A) I’m too anxious to answer the phone, and B) Once I listen to the voicemail, I forget to delete it.”

 Ellis is the frontwoman for Sweet Spirit, a raucous rock-country outfit that acts as the sweeter side to the more aggressive punk band A Giant Dog.
 On the heels of the eight-member group’s second album release, St. Mojo, Ellis called me back from Cleveland, two hours away from Pittsburgh where her show was that night, and about six hours away from the Black Cat, the location housing their Easter Sunday show in DC.
 Over the course of an hour, we talked about Norman Greenbaum’s weirdness, skee-ball and whether or not Tear Dungeon (a leather-clad side project for some members of Sweet Spirit and A Giant Dog), will ever get hold of their elusive, exclusive audio tape.